 Identity theft is on the rise as consumers and businesses increasingly conduct their financial transactions online.
-Additionally, increasing numbers of people immigrating into the US illegally from other countries have led to an explosion of stolen Social Security numbers.
-As a result, state and federal authorities have renewed efforts to crack down on identity theft and credit card fraud.
+As a result, state and federal authorities have renewed efforts to crack down on identity theft and credit card fraud by enacting stricter laws and increasing efforts to enforce them.

 “This man is a very effective Los Angeles criminal defense attorney.
 I was charged but I never had to go to court because the case was thrown out thanks to his efforts.
 I was very worried because I didn’t know anyone who could confirm my location, but he was able to prove that I was innocent.”
 Jason, CA